 Education Dealmaking Focused on Early Learning, Child Care, Analysis Finds

-Peter Yoon, a managing director on education issues at Berkery Noyes, sees two main factors driving the recent activity among companies serving toddlers and young children.
+Berkery Noyes sees several factors driving the recent activity among companies serving toddlers and young children.
 The first is that the child-care sector is a cyclical one.
-It tends to grow as the economy gains strength—as it appears to be doing now—and both parents enter the workforce, and the need for child care increases, Yoon said.
+It tends to grow as the economy gains strength—as it appears to be doing now—and both parents enter the workforce, and the need for child care increases.

 Health IT Mergers, Acquisitions Expected to Remain Robust